 The removal of board members is highly contentious.
 Expect the HOA attorney to vigorously defend the current board and use every legal technicality they have to stop you.

 Be aware that the removal of board members can be very time consuming and expensive.
 Often a group of homeowners will come together to pay for legal fees to defer costs.
-Schedule a free consultation by calling (303) 688-0944 or schedule online to understand the legal fees and time commitment to attempt a board removal.
+Schedule an assessment by calling (303) 688-0944 or schedule online to understand the legal fees and time commitment to attempt a board removal.

 No. 2: Demand an Inspection of Records

 As a homeowner, you have the right to inspect certain documents.
 What’s more, if court action is pursued, you may expand the scope of inspecting to include relevant to your claim against the HOA.

 If your HOA is not giving you access to inspect the HOA records, our attorney can demand the records for you.
 If required, we will request that the court to compel the HOA to turn over the records.